-Cleaner Shrimp are found in the tropical waters of the Red Sea, Indian and Pacific Ocean where they live in coral reefs and rocky coves.
-These shrimps play and important part in the diverse eco-system of the reef where they help to preserve and protect the corals and reef fish.
+Cleaner Shrimp are found in the tropical waters of the Red Sea, Indian Ocean and Pacific Ocean where they live in coral reefs and rocky coves.
+These shrimps play an important part in the diverse eco-system of the reef, where they help to preserve and protect the corals and reef fish.

 Crustacean: vital reef shrimp